Understanding Contingency Fees in Personal Injury Cases

 • Percentage Agreement: Typically, the attorney will take a set percentage (often between 33.33% and 40%) of the recovery.
 This percentage may vary depending on whether your case settles early or proceeds to litigation.

-Why Is This Important for Clients?
+Why Understanding Contingency Fees is Important for Clients?

 • Contingency fees open the door for anyone to hire a lawyer, regardless of financial situation.
 This means that justice is not just for the wealthy, but for everyone who has been wronged.